IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 Use the master key and site key to decrypt the token.
 For a code example, refer to the `Decrypt` function: see [UID2Encryption.cs, line 29](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L29).
 This function decrypts UID2 tokens into raw UID2s as part of the UID2 SDK for C# / .NET, and includes logic to handle different token versions.

-### Honor Opt-Out Status for a Client-Side Token
+### Honor Opt-Out Status for a Token Generated on the Client Side

-Conditional, for tokens generated on the client side: After decrypting the token, check for opt-out information indicating that the token does not contain a targetable UID2.
-If the user has opted out, you must not bid with the token.
+For tokens generated on the client side: After decrypting the token, check for opt-out information indicating that the token does not contain a targetable UID2.
+If the user has opted out, you must not use the token for bidding.

 For an example of how to do this check, review the code for the `DecryptV3` function: see [UID2Encryption.cs, line 201](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L201).